 Barnegat Bay Blitz And Rain Barrel Challenge

-DEP Commissioner Bob Martin, staff and the Barnegat Bay Blitz sponsors extend their sincerest thanks to all of the individuals, schools, municipalities, groups and businesses that participated in this spring's Barnegat Bay Blitz on April 25.
-Since Governor Christie's action plan for Barnegat Bay was announced in 2010, five successful Blitz cleanups have been conducted, resulting in the collection of thousands of pounds of litter.
+DEP Commissioner Bob Martin, staff and the Barnegat Bay Blitz sponsors extend their sincerest thanks to all of the individuals, schools, municipalities, groups and businesses that participated in this spring's Barnegat Bay Blitz on June 3, 2015.
+Since Governor Christie's action plan for Barnegat Bay was announced in 2010, six successful Blitz cleanups have been conducted, resulting in the collection of thousands of pounds of litter.

-This spring's Barnegat Bay Blitz occurred on a warm, sunny Friday during Earth Week and attracted almost 3,000 volunteers who participated in clean-ups at 100 locations throughout the Barnegat Bay Watershed.
+This spring's Barnegat Bay Blitz occurred on an unusually cool Wednesday and attracted close to 4,000 volunteers who participated in clean-ups at 100 locations throughout the Barnegat Bay Watershed.
 Blitz highlights include:

 Lynette Lurig (609) 633-1314